longevity-genie/synergy-age-mcp/README.md

 <details>
 <summary>Research questions you can explore with this MCP server</summary>

+* What are the synergistic interactions involving daf-2 mutations in C. elegans?
+* Which genetic interventions show the largest positive effects on lifespan in C. elegans?
+* What types of synergistic interactions are found between longevity interventions?
+* How do insulin signaling pathway interventions compare across different model organisms?
+* Which interventions show negative effects on lifespan and why?
 * Which genetic interventions show the strongest synergistic effects in C. elegans?
 * What are the most effective single-gene interventions for lifespan extension across model organisms?
 * How do insulin signaling pathway interventions compare between C. elegans, Drosophila, and mice?